8159R0V3/ELSpring2017/README.md

 # ELSpring2017
-Template for Spring 2017 Embedded Linux class This is a template for students to clone for their work in the class.
-You should maintain the directory structure
+Template for embedded linux 2017. this is the proper format for assignment submitted on git hub.